9705Published on August 10, 2020

 - Hospitals: Covid-19 patients are being treated at more than 60 hospitals in Dhaka and hospitals outside Dhaka.
 Flu corners, as in separate outer wards and emergency, have been set in hospitals outside Dhaka.
 Hospitals treating COVID-19 patients are getting extra ventilators and ICUs.
 There are currently 500 ventilators in government hospitals.
 Works are ongoing to install 700 more ventilators in these hospitals.
 Equipment for installing 350 more are being imported.

-Works are also ongoing to install 100 new Intensive Care Units (ICUs) in the government hospitals across Bangladesh and the equipment for installing further 300 ICUs are in the import stage.
+As of 9th August, there are 539 ICU beds COVID-dedicated hospitals and 229 seats are vacant.
+Also, 11,169 beds are vacant among 15,228 general beds in these hospitals.
 290 organisations have been prepared for institutional quarantine across the country.
 There are a total of 7,693 isolation beds in selected medical institutions in 8 divisions.

 - Testing: COVID-19 testing facilities are now available in 61 laboratories around the country.
 Outside Dhaka, 30 testing laboratories are currently operational in all major cities.
-Until 1st July, 787,335 samples have been tested in these labs.
+Till 9th August, 1,273,168 samples have been tested in these labs.

 Economic and Social Justice Measures